 Religion majors learn how to clearly describe, critically analyze, and empathetically understand the religious traditions that inform the most deeply held perspectives of people past and present.

 Furman has long been committed to the importance of this field of study.
-Still well-grounded in the biblical studies and Christian theology so important in its founding, the department is proud to be among the first of small liberal arts schools to offer an extensive program in World Religions.
-Our curriculum includes courses in Hinduism, Buddhism Judaism, Islam, Native American Religions, and African Traditional Religions.
+Still well-grounded in the biblical studies and Christian theology so important in its founding, the department also offers an extensive program in World Religions.
+Our curriculum includes courses in Hinduism, Buddhism Judaism, Islam, Native American Religions.

 While encouraging both breadth and depth of study, the major is flexible enough to be a great second major and one that allows the pursuit of special interests or connections to professional goals.